SQL API Reference

 interface SqlExecuteResult<T> {

-execSuccess: boolean; // Whether SQL execution succeeded
+execSuccess: boolean; // Whether SQL execution was successful

 }